jyutzler/Bridge-Systems/system.md

 #### 1♦
 A 1♦ response to 1♣ shows one of the following hand types:
    * Rebiddable diamonds
-   * A game force with at least one major
+   * A game force with at least one 4-card major
    * A balanced 6-8 points and a desire for opener to declare 1NT.

-A diamond suit is automatically skipped in favor of a major unless the hand is strong enough to force to game.
 #### 1NT
 1NT over 1♣ shows a balanced 8–10 HCP and denies a four-card major.
 Over 1♦ the range is wider (6-10 HCP).